Tax Forgiveness and Resolution

 Can Tax Debt Be Discharged Through Bankruptcy?

-Are you eligible for tax forgiveness for back taxes owed to the Internal Revenue Service (IRS)?
-Many people believe that tax debt cannot be discharged through bankruptcy, but that is false.
-Filing bankruptcy may help you discharge back taxes, interest, and penalties.
-Do you qualify for tax forgiveness?
-Our Dallas bankruptcy attorneys can help you determine your eligibility.
+Do you have back taxes owed to the Internal Revenue Service (IRS)?
+You may be eligible for tax forgiveness.
+While bankruptcy may help you discharge back taxes, interest, and penalties, there are several things you should know about tax forgiveness and bankruptcy regardless of your financial situation.
+Our bankruptcy attorneys can help you determine your eligibility.
 Call Allmand Law Firm, PLLC today at 214-884-4020.

 In order to discharge tax debt, you must meet the following criteria:

-- Tax debt must be at least three years old before filing.
+- Tab debt must be at least three years old before filing.
+In other words, the tax debt should have been three years prior to your bankruptcy filing.

-- Debt must be assessed by the IRS at least 240 days prior to filing.
+- Debt must be assessed by the IRS at least 240 days prior to filing (also known as the 240-day rule).
+This may vary if collection attempts by the IRS were suspended or an offer in comprise was completed.

 - The taxes must be income taxes (payroll taxes and fraud penalties are not dischargeable).